Subaru Impreza WRC

 The Subaru Impreza WRC is a World Rally Car based on the Subaru Impreza road car.
-It was used by Subaru World Rally Team, Subaru's factory team, and replaced Subaru Legacy RS in 1993.
+It was used by Subaru World Rally Team, Subaru's factory team, and replaced the Subaru Legacy RS in 1993.
 The car was debuted at 1993 Rally Finland and won a total of six world rally titles, including three consecutive manufacturers' titles and three drivers' titles.

 Evolution history

 Group A Impreza GC, 1993–1996

 For 1993, Prodrive recognized that a smaller, nimbler car would make a better platform for a rally car, and work on a Group A Impreza rally car began.
 It was 160 mm shorter in overall length with a 60 mm shorter wheelbase, as well as having a more neutral front/rear weight ratio.
 It also featured active differentials, a first for a rally car.
 At the 1000 Lakes Rally, Subaru debuted their new Prodrive developed Impreza derived Group A rally car, driven by Vatanen and Alén.
 Vatanen drove the car to second place on its debut.

 In 1994, the Subaru team switched from Michelin to Pirelli tires.

 For the 1995 season, the FIA mandated more restrictive air intakes in an effort to slow the cars down.
 Subaru countered this by introducing a new boxer engine with revised camshafts and a different compression ratio.